-Python 3 is a prerequisite, so please install Python 3 if it’s not already installed.
-Also, you should backup your website before continuing, or ensure that it is checked into Git so that you can review the changes that will be proposed by Academic’s admin tool later on.
+Python 3 is a prerequisite, so install Python 3 if it’s not already installed.
+Before continuing, backup your website folder or check it into Git so that you can review the changes suggested by the import tool.

-Open your Terminal or Command Prompt app and install Academic’s admin tool:
+Open your Terminal or Command Prompt app and install the Academic import tool:

 pip3 install -U academic

 cd command to navigate to your website folder in the terminal.

 academic import --bibtex data/publications.bib

 The tool is intended purely to help assist you, so the generated output in the